-The largest ski resort in Northern Hokkaido with three official FIS courses and a vast tree run area.
-Located about 30 minutes by car from Asahikawa city, full equipment sets can be rented, so you can easily hit the slopes even if you show up empty-handed.
+Kamui Ski Links is the largest ski resort in Northern Hokkaido with three official FIS courses and a vast tree run area.
+Located about 30 minutes by car from Asahikawa City, full equipment sets can be rented, so you can easily hit the slopes even if you show up empty-handed.

 Furano Ski Resort